MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 > * Design for simplicity and longevity
 > * Involve your business owners and other decision makers
 > * Ask for feedback from users during all stages of the design process
-> * Establish a governance plan that allows for self-service sites creation
+> * Establish a governance plan that allows for self-service
-> * Audit content to ensure quality and relevancy before migrating
+> * Audit existing content to ensure quality and relevancy before migrating to a new intranet
 > * Enable social connection that encourages communication, engagement, and collaboration
 > * Train your content creators and your end users